rakibul58/LibraryMangementSystemNetbeansVersion/README.md

 # Library Management System

-This is a **Library Management System** developed using **Java Swing** for the user interface and **SQLite** for the database.
+This is a **Library Management System** developed using **Java Swing** for the user interface and **MySQL** for the database.
 The system allows administrators to manage books, users, and borrowing transactions in a library environment.

 ## Features